arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/user-manual/content.md

 The first step to start creating awesome artificial intelligence and machine learning projects is to create an [Arduino Cloud](https://cloud.arduino.cc/home/) account.

-There you will find a dedicated section called __Machine Learning Tools__.
+There you will find a dedicated integration called __Machine Learning Tools__.

 ![Machine Learning Tools on Arduino Cloud](assets/ml-tools.png)